Skip to main content

 Discover research

-In the College of Science, students have more opportunities to collaborate on undergraduate research that addresses real-world problems and prepares them for top graduate programs and training at internationally recognized institutions.
+In the College of Science, you collaborate on undergraduate research that addresses real-world problems, preparing you for top graduate programs and training at globally recognized institutions.

 Why do research?
 So many reasons!